What Factors Influence Insurance Rates

 Check for the Loyalty Penalty

-Long-term policyholders with the same carrier often pay more than new customers for identical coverage, a pricing dynamic known as the loyalty penalty or price optimization, which has been documented by consumer advocates and some state regulators.
-If you've been with the same carrier for three or more years without shopping, a competing carrier would likely offer a lower rate for equivalent coverage.
+Long-term policyholders with the same carrier pay more than new customers for identical coverage, a pricing dynamic known as the loyalty penalty or price optimization documented by consumer advocates and some state regulators.
+Policyholders with the same carrier for three or more years without shopping would likely receive lower rates for equivalent coverage from competing carriers.
 Reviewing competing quotes at renewal is the only reliable way to detect and correct this pricing gap.

 Frequently Asked Questions

-What is the single biggest factor in determining insurance rates?
+What is the biggest factor in determining insurance rates?

 Do all insurance companies use the same rating factors?